 Cereal for Dinner is dedicated to helping people navigate life with depression.
 It is about giving people the tools and resources they need to live with depression beyond the 50-minute hour in the therapist’s office.
 Resources were compiled to reflect many aspects of wellness and are written in a step-wise format so you can choose the appropriate resource based on “where you’re at” in your depression journey.
 From “depression-friendly” recipes, to information about taking a leave of absence from school, to inspiring videos of hope, Cereal for Dinner offers a rich array of practical and curated resources, vetted by professionals and depression-sufferers alike.

-Emily has lived with depression for many years.
+Emily (she/her) has lived with depression for many years.
 She is intimately familiar with depression - how it can make even the simplest of tasks seemingly impossible to complete, how it keeps us from laughing or enjoying things we used to enjoy, and most unsettlingly, how it robs us of all hope of getting better.
-She thought of Cereal for Dinner when she was looking for an online resource that was entirely about living life with depression.
+She thought of Cereal for Dinner when she was looking for an online resource that could help her in getting by and living life during a depressive episode.
 When she didn't find one, Cereal for Dinner was born!

-Emily holds a BA in Health & Societies from the University of Pennsylvania, where she started the school's first peer counseling program.
+Emily holds a BA in Health & Societies from the University of Pennsylvania, where she started the school's first peer counseling program, and a Master's in Medical Science from Brown.
 In her free time, she enjoys singing, crafting, going on walks and playing with her cat, Noodle.

 Claire-Cecile Pierre, MD, is the associate chief medical officer (ACMO) and vice president of Community Health and Brigham and Women's Hospital, a role she assumed in November 2021.
 In this role, Pierre leads the Center for Community Health and Health Equity (CCHHE) and serves as the clinical and programmatic leader of Southern Jamaica Plain Health Center and Brookside Community Health Center.